Beagle

 Training and Socialization: Beagles are intelligent dogs that benefit from regular training and socialization.
 The cost of training classes and socialization activities can vary but may cost approximately ₹1,000-₹3,000 per month.

 In total, the estimated monthly expenses for a Beagle dog breed in India can range from approximately ₹4,000-₹10,000 per month depending on the factors mentioned above.
-It’s important to budget and plans accordingly to ensure that you can provide your Beagle with the necessary care and attention they need to thrive.

 Note: We always suggest following your Breeder and Seller regarding your Monthly expense on a Particular dog breed as there are several other options are also available just to control your dog expenses.